-This section contains an overview on the preparation and submission of a KIC proposal - further information is available at the Call for Proposals page of the EIT website: https://eit.europa.eu/our-activities/call-for-eit-communities/2021 or directly through the Funding & Tenders Portal https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/how-to-participate/participant-register.
+This section contains an overview on the preparation and submission of a KIC proposal - further information is available at the Call for Proposals page of the EIT website, or directly through the Funding & Tenders Portal https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/how-to-participant-register.

-The electronic submission service of the Funding & Tenders Portal will open on 26 October 2021.
+The electronic submission service of the Funding & Tenders Portal will open on 20 February 2025.

 Only proposals submitted through the electronic proposal submission system will be accepted.